-is acceptable.
-The J2000 method is best matched to the way the argument is handled internally and will deliver the that accuracy has been compromised for the sake of speed.
-For further details, see McCarthy & Luzum (2001), IERS Conventions
+cases where the loss of several decimal digits of resolution is acceptable.
+The J2000 method is best matched to the way the argument is handled internally and will deliver the

+3) The result is compatible with the IAU 2000 resolutions except that accuracy has been compromised (1 mas) for the sake of speed.